 Regardless, Gaspar batted only .234 in 111 at-bats for the Islanders in 1972.
 Manager Rocky Bridges did not play him regularly and on July 1, the Padres loaned his contract to the Cincinnati Reds.
 Reporting to the Indianapolis Indians, Gaspar made his presence known immediately when on July 4, he scored the winning run on a bases loaded 12th-inning single.
 His highlight with the Indians came on July 26 when Gaspar homered off Don Shaw in the bottom of the ninth to win the game.

 Though opening the 1973 campaign on the Islanders’ bench, Gaspar earned a spot in the starting lineup by the end of April.
 What transpired was another .300 season in which he drove 48 runs.
 Gaspar attributed his regained success partly to new manager Roy Hartsfield.
 Replacing Bridges on May 21, Hartsfield extolled Gaspar as “a consistent hitter” whose “fielding speaks for itself,” adding that “he deserves another chance in the majors.”
-Gaspar proved his manager’s fielding report when he executed more than a dozen spectacular catches in the span of just two days.
+Gaspar proved his manager’s fielding report when he executed more than a dozen spectacular catches.
 He caught a 430-foot moonshot at the center-field gate on June 23 to rob Eugene’s Bob Spence.
 The next day, Gaspar rapped a triple with the bases loaded before his leaping catch deprived Dick Wissel of a home run.

 Gaspar began the 1974 season yet again in Hawaii, but the Padres recalled him in May.
 However, after a disappointing 3-for-14 stay, he was demoted to Hawaii after the All-Star break.
 By now, it was apparent that without a modern playing facility, Jack Quinn could never succeed at bringing a major league franchise to Hawaii.
 While the promising Aloha Stadium was under construction, it would not be ready for baseball until 1976.
 In the meantime, the Islanders were relegated to the now-derelict Honolulu Stadium, a place that neither the American nor National League could endorse, what with its miniscule grandstand, paltry 81 parking spaces, and decaying infrastructure.
 It was called the Termite Palace, according to future systems engineer Dave Baldwin: “The well-known joke was that all the termites were holding hands, but if they ever let go, the whole thing would fall apart.”